joshghent/blog/content/blog/next-gen-communication/index.md

 description: ""
 ---

-With the shift to mobile and the statistics of the “younger” generation (hi there) not using phone calls as a means of communication, there is a constant push towards reaching people in a platform agnostic way — via email, linkedin, twitter dm, you name it.
+With the shift to mobile and the statistics of the “younger” generation (hi there) not using phone calls as a means of communication, there is a constant push towards reaching people in a platform agnostic way — via email, LinkedIn, twitter DM, you name it.
 The challenge arises when you need to create a platform that is scalable demands and flexible enough to hack in any other new communication streams later down the line — maybe we suddenly want support for MySpace messaging.

 The architecture I discuss below comes out of experience with this problem first hand, and the solutions we came up with — all to be delivered for a deadline.